Choose Your Language:

 Alternative routes to hospitals and other detours around Tampa, check here.

-Guide to Gasparilla 2020: Safety
+Guide To Gasparilla 2020: Safety

 While you have many options for parking, there will still be tons of traffic in the area.
 You also should not even think about driving unless there is a designated driver in your group committed to not drinking.
 Tampa has many options in terms of transportation to get to the parade.
 This includes Uber, Lyft, Taxis,Streetcars, HART Busesandtrolley services.
 If you are drinking at all, DO NOT DRIVE.The consequences are too high.